What is a GMAT Waiver and How Does it Influence the MBA Application Process?

 Schools grant GMAT/GRE exemptions at the discretion of admission officers who evaluate each waiver request.
 However, at three institutions, waivers are automatically given to those who qualify; they do not have to request a waiver.

 Admission committees at UNC, for example, automatically grant waivers to applicants with at least seven years of work experience.
-Similarly, GW allows waivers to applicants with five years of work experience.
+Similarly, the University of Alabama Birmingham allows waivers to applicants with relevant academic and professional experience.
 And at NJIT, applicants with an advanced degree are automatically exempted from submitting GMAT test scores.
 This means that candidates who have the above qualifications do not even have to file waiver request petitions with admissions committees.

-Syracuse University embodies a particular case because while the school does require waiver applications, they are typically always granted to candidates with five or more years of relevant work experience, according to published statistics in U.S. News and interviews with their admissions officers.
+Syracuse University embodies a particular case because while the school does require waiver applications, they are typically always granted to candidates with two or more years of relevant work experience.

 Work Experience

-Work experience encompasses the main reason why schools offer test score waivers to applicants.
+Work experience is the main reason why schools offer test score waivers to applicants.
 Business schools are aware of the extra work and pressure that entrance exams put on experienced working professionals.
-As Poets & Quants explains, “a GMAT or GRE turns into extra busywork when the real-world experience they’d bring to a program is likely more valuable than saying they scored over a certain number on a test.”
+As Poets & Quants explained in 2018, “a GMAT or GRE turns into extra busywork when the real-world experience they’d bring to a program is likely more valuable than saying they scored over a certain number on a test.”

 For this reason, some schools are making the application process less cumbersome by waiving GMAT requirements for online MBA programs.
 At UNC, for example, more than 80 percent of the school’s online MBA students are granted admission without entrance exams because they have double the work experience of students in the on-campus MBA program, according to Poets & Quants.

-“Our research on our admissions and student performance data indicates that the GMAT is a poor predictor of performance for students with significant work experience; thus, we tend to waive the GMAT for those students and evaluate those applications based more heavily on their work experience,” wrote senior associate dean for MBA Programs Sridhar Balasubramanian.
+“Our research on our admissions and student performance data indicates that the GMAT is a poor predictor of performance for students with significant work experience; thus, we tend to waive the GMAT for those students and evaluate those applications based more heavily on their work experience,” wrote Sridhar Balasubramanian, who has served as associate dean of both the Full-Time MBA Program and MBA@UNC.
 “We also found that the need to take the GMAT was holding back many of our highest-potential applicants with many years of work experience from even applying to the MBA@UNC program.”

 How Schools Define Work Experience

-In general, work experience which qualifies an applicant for a waiver needs to be of a specific caliber that is relevant to the applicant’s career goals.
-Beyond that generality, each school defines “relevant work experience” in their own way.
+In general, work experience that qualifies an applicant for a waiver needs to be of a specific caliber that is relevant to the applicant’s career goals.
+Beyond that generality, each school defines “relevant work experience” in its own way.
 For example, this language from the University of Alabama provides insight into the school’s preferences:

 In other words, the University of Alabama ideally looks for management responsibilities with budget authority, along with demonstrated roles in determining strategic direction in their GMAT/GRE waiver candidates.